OnlineWorkspace/onlineworkspace/README.md

 13. run `bun build-web`
 14. choose a webserver of your choice to serve `/var/www/workspaces/instance/web/dist` (caddy is fast & easy to use)
 15. open your browser and head to `https://[server-ip]` and login as the user `admin` with password `password` to finish setup.
-16. Enjoy! :D
+-->

 ## Installation Guide for Development Environments

 ---

-> [!WARNING]
+> [!INFO]
-> Ignore this section if you are planning to use workspaces in production, instead please follow the `Installation Guide for Production Environments` section.
+> If you are struggling with the following instructions, please ask for help in the project's discord server which can be found in the links section.

 ### Dependencies